-Back end developers use programming languages like PHP, Python and Ruby to implement certain features.
-It is worth noticing that you probably won’t come across job listings like “looking for a back end developer” because, generally, it is more common to search for a “python developer” or “PHP developer”.
+Developers specialize in programming languages like PHP, Python and Ruby to implement certain features.
+It is worth noticing that you probably won’t come across job listings like “looking for a back end developer” because, generally, it is more common to search for an job title as “python developer” or “PHP developer”.
 Knowing the right language is often a key to performing well on a given project because back end technology stack is more nuanced and switching between languages is rarely required unless it is truly big and complex project, usually in research.

 Who is a Full Stack Developer?

-Now, a full stack developer is the one who’s able to do both – front end and back end jobs.
-He comes with either the background knowledge of front end, or with some back end experience.
-But this developer’s specialty is wider as, in fact, he can make a website/app or complete some other small-scale project completely on his own as long as he has a lot of time and patience.
+Now, a full stack engineer/developer is the one who’s able to do both – front end and back end jobs.
+He comes with either the background knowledge of the front end or with some back end experience.
+But this developer’s specialty is wider as he can make a website/app or complete some other small-scale project completely on his own as long as he has a lot of time and patience.

-Unlike a DevOps engineer, full stack developer is more of a creative loner or an individual contributor, whose multitasking capabilities leave no space for a management role.
-It is only logical that professional as such concentrates solely on his own interaction with the project itself.
+Unlike a DevOps engineer, a full stack developer is more of a creative loner or an individual contributor, whose multitasking capabilities leave no space for a management role.
+It is only logical that professionals as such concentrate solely on his interaction with the project itself.
 He may delegate the tasks or ask for help but there’s no space in his head for supervision or quality assurance.

 teamwork is important